-211. The Delegation of China stated that it welcomed and accepted the Chair's proposal, and thanked the Chair for her effort.
-With respect to the exceptions and limitations to patent rights, patents and health and transfer of technology, the Delegation expressed its satisfaction that the work in all those areas had seen the progress.
+- 211. The Delegation of China stated that it welcomed and accepted the Chair's proposal, and thanked the Chair for her effort.
+With respect to the exceptions and limitations to patent rights, patents and health and transfer of technology, the Delegation expressed its satisfaction that some of its suggestions were reflected in the proposal.
 Regarding the quality of patents, the Delegation considered that the experience and information sharing could be helpful to all countries.
 Concerning the confidentiality of communication between clients and their patent advisors, the Delegation was of the view that it was not appropriate to discuss it at the SCP.
-However, in view of the concerns raised by other members on the subject, in order to keep a balance and to take into account all the concerns, the Delegation wished to show its flexibility, and demonstrated its open attitude.

-212. The Delegation of Romania, speaking on behalf of the CEBS Group, thanked the Chair for her significant efforts to identify common ground on the future work.
+However, in view of the concerns raised by other members on the subject, in order to keep a balance and to take into account all the concerns, the Delegation wished to show its flexibility, and demonstrated its open attitude. - 212.
+The Delegation of Romania, speaking on behalf of the CEBS Group, thanked the Chair for her significant efforts to identify common ground on the future work.
 The Delegation stated that the CEBS Group placed great importance on the work of the SCP.
 While noting that the CEBS Group had interest in some topics than others, the Delegation considered that the Committee could pursue its work only if all interests were accommodated.
 The Delegation said that unlike movie directors who could work with surreal scenarios, diplomats had to work with realistic solutions.
 From that perspective, the Delegation indicated that the CEBS Group had been able to accept the Chair's original proposal, and had showed flexibility for accommodating other Groups' concerns in the discussions that had followed.
-While noting that the latest proposal by the Chair was not fully satisfactory to the CEBS Group, the Delegation acknowledged that the Chair's present proposal was still not acceptable to all delegations.
-It therefore presented the plea of the CEBS Group for all delegations to continue to show flexibility in order to successfully conclude the present session of the SCP.

-213. The Delegation of Belarus, speaking on behalf of CACEEC, thanked the Chair for her efforts, and expressed its wish that the present session of the Committee would reach a positive conclusion.
+While noting that the latest proposal by the Chair was not fully satisfactory to the CEBS Group, the Delegation stated that its Group could accept it in order to continue the work of the SCP.
+The Delegation acknowledged that the Chair's present proposal was still not acceptable to all delegations.
+It therefore presented the plea of the CEBS Group for all delegations to continue to show flexibility in order to successfully conclude the present session of the SCP. - 213.
+The Delegation of Belarus, speaking on behalf of CACEEC, thanked the Chair for her efforts, and expressed its wish that the present session of the Committee would reach a positive conclusion.
 The Delegation stated that, with that in mind, CACEEC had been flexible and had been ready to accept the Chair's original proposal as well as the present proposal, despite the fact that the Group had had some wishes and recommendations to make.
 The Delegation expressed its hope that other Groups would also show some understanding and flexibility in order to avoid delegations leaving the present session of the SCP empty-handed.